-On this page you can find a description and source code of computational models of the hippocampus, the broader medial temporal lobe and memory systems, the eye movement system, and of strategy analysis for the Weather task (models are, in a sense, data analysis tools too).
+On this page you can find a description and source code of computational models of reading and word recognition, the hippocampus, the broader medial temporal lobe and memory systems, the eye movement system, and of strategy analysis for the Weather task (models are, in a sense, data analysis tools too).

 proper that focused on the dynamics of acetylcholine.
 It was